georgeabr/cloud/k8s/first-cluster/README.md

 kubectl apply -f nginx-deployment.yaml kubectl apply -f nginx-service.yaml
 ```
-You can check the status of your deployment and service using the following commands:
+You can check the status of your deployment and service plus public IP address using the following commands:
 ```
 kubectl get deployments
 kubectl get services
 ```
+To connect to the IP address via port 80, use the browser.
 To list pods and connect to a pod:
 ```
 kubectl get pods